quantum-kittens/quantum-kittens.github.io/_posts/2022-06-11-CHAPTER-3-Story-Doorbells.md

 ![](/assets/imgs/Soya_Luna_Full_Illustration.png){: style="max-width: 500px"}

-The next few moments went in Luna trying to snatch a glimmering butterfly from the air, with Soya contributing unhelpful albeit enthusiastic remarks, before Luna remembered why they were there.
+Luna attempted to snatch a glimmering butterfly from the air, Soya contributing unhelpful albeit enthusiastic remarks.
+They spent a few breezy moments like this before Luna remembered why they were there.

 "Wait,” Luna said.
 “Let's ring the bell first and then catch it?”